Share what kind of mom you are!

 2. Resilience

 Life comes with disappointments and setbacks.
 It’s important for kids to learn how to overcome painful obstacles.
-Learning to see them as opportunities for growth teaches our kids to feel powerful instead of like victims to circumstance.
-Rising above your own disappointments and staying hopeful is the most powerful way to teach resilience.
+Learning to see setbacks as opportunities for growth teaches our kids to feel powerful instead of like victims.
+Research from the National Scientific Council on the Developing Child found that children who have at least one supportive adult in their lives are better able to develop resilience.
+A mother’s steady presence provides that.

 3. Self-Respect family chore chart

 A healthy self-respect will allow your children to say no when they need to.
-Knowing it’s OK to say no when pressured to do something they don’t want to do validates that their needs are important, too.
+Knowing it’s OK to say no when pressured to do something they don’t want to do validates that their needs are important too.
 And honoring someone else’s “no” validates that others’ needs are important as well.
 Healthy boundaries result from respect for self and are essential for a healthy life.

 Teach this core value: Kids grow in self-respect when given a chance to rise to a challenge.
 Giving them chores allows them to contribute to the family and do a job that has visible results.
 Use one of our free chore charts for kids to help them track their successes.
+We do want to bolster our children’s self-respect by giving them opportunities to achieve, but we also want them to know that their self-value is there innately, from just being who they are.
+Helping them embrace these five core beliefs can help them better understand and feel self-respect.

 4. Integrity